-IEC 63187 is being developed under IEC Technical Committee TC65 (Industrialprocess measurement, control and automation), by Subcommittee SC65A - Systems Aspects, the same part of the IEC that maintains IEC 61508.
+IEC 63187 is being developed under IEC Technical Committee TC65 (Industrial-process measurement, control and automation), by Subcommittee SC65A - Systems Aspects, the same part of the IEC that maintains IEC 61508.
 The Working Group drafting IEC 63187 (IEC SC65A WG18) has been meeting since 2018 and currently includes representatives from ten nations.
 It is drafting the standard in two parts.
 IEC 63187-1 will contain the normative parts of the international standard, along with informative material including an annex on the concepts and rationale of the standard.
 Further guidance will be provided in IEC TR 63187-2.

-At the time of writing, IEC 63187-1 has been circulated as a Committee Draft (CD) for comments by IEC Members, i.e. national standards committees.
-The draft will be updated during 2023 based on the comments received, and is planned to be circulated as a CD for an approval vote (CDV) in early 2024.
+At the time of writing, WG18 is updating the draft of IEC 63187-1 to address the comments received following its circulation as a Committee Draft (CD) late in 2022.
+It is planned to be circulated as a CD for an approval vote (CDV) in early 2024.
 Assuming that the CDV is approved but further technical comments are made, it is likely to be issued as a Final Draft International Standard (FDIS) in late 2024 and eventually published in 2025.

 Drafting has started on the supporting guidance in IEC TR 63187-2.
-This part of the standard will have the status of a Technical Report rather than a full International Standard, meaning that it is entirely informative, rather than setting any normative requirements.
+This part of the standard will have Technical Report status rather than a being full International Standard, meaning it is purely informative, rather than setting normative requirements.
 Technical Reports have a more flexible approval route, meaning that there is scope to shape the Part 2 guidance to address comments raised against Part 1 of the standard, and still publish both parts at the same time.

+Disclaimer

-Disclaimer Views expressed in this paper are those of the authors and not necessarily those of the Ministry of Defence or the International Electrotechnical Commission.
+Views expressed in this paper are those of the authors and not necessarily those of the International Electrotechnical Commission or the authors' organizations.